 To set up the direct deposit for your pension, have your financial institution’s information and your bank account number handy when you apply.
 You can find this information through your online bank account or on a cheque.

 You can apply for your pension before you resign.
-Don't worry about us informing your employer of your resignation.
-Unless you are receiving long-term income protection benefits, or are currently on a leave, we won't contact your employer.
+We won't inform your employer of your resignation, unless you are receiving long-term income protection benefits, or are currently on a leave.

 To ensure you don't lose any pension payments, make sure you give your employer a resignation letter before your resignation date.
 The resignation date on your pension application must be the same date you include in your resignation letter.

 When you're ready, don't forget to hit "submit" when you apply for your pension.
 You can work through the pension application at your own pace, but we won't start processing your application until you hit submit.
-You should apply for your pension before the month in which you want to start receiving it.
+You should apply for your pension no later than two weeks before the end of the month in which you want to start receiving it.